 Josh Antonuccio, M.Ed.

-- Lecturer, School of Media Arts & Studies
+- Director, School of Media Arts & Studies

 Areas of Expertise

-Josh has contributed music and media industry stories for national and regional music stories and regularly interviews national music and media figures.
-He is the producer and host of "The Gladden House Sessions", a partnership with the Nelsonville Music Festival and WOUB Public Media which has grown to become a widely popular streaming music series.
+Antonuccio has contributed music and media industry stories for national and regional music stories and regularly interviews national music and media figures.
+He is the producer and host of "The Gladden House Sessions", the Emmy-nominated live music and interview series that has garnered millions of views across all six seasons.

-Josh Antonuccio oversees the Ohio University South by Southwest experience and coordinates several industry immersion experiences, including the MDIA Music Industry Masterclass at Bonnaroo Music & Arts Festival, and the MDIA Music Production Master Class, an exclusive opportunity which provides a one-week apprenticeship for music production students with producers in their studios.
+He oversees the Ohio University South by Southwest experience and coordinates several industry immersion experiences, including the MDIA Music Industry Masterclass at Bonnaroo Music & Arts Festival, and the MDIA Music Production Master Class, an exclusive opportunity which provides a one-week apprenticeship for music production students with producers in their studios.
 Past trips have included courses with Jim Eno in Austin, TX, Michael Brauer in NYC, and Joel Hamilton in NYC.

-Josh is the host of the Scripps Visiting Artist Series, which welcomes leaders in the music industry for on-stage, live-streaming interviews on the campus of Ohio University.
-Past guests have included Sharon Van Etten, Bob Boilen of NPR Music, Ira Kaplan of Yo La Tengo, Jim Eno of Spoon, John Paul White of The Civil Wars, and music supervisor Thomas Golubic.
+He has hosted multiple artist events through the Scripps Visiting Artist Series, with past guests have including Tank & the Bangas, Sharon Van Etten, Bob Boilen of NPR Music, Ira Kaplan of Yo La Tengo, Jim Eno of Spoon, and John Paul White of The Civil Wars.

-He is a Grammy-voting member of NARAS (National Academy of Recording Arts and Sciences), an ASCAP-affiliated songwriter (winning a new songwriters award in 2001), and a member of the Education Committee and is a member of the Audio Engineering Society.
-Josh also serves on the advisory board for Groove U, a revolutionary two-year music industry school in Columbus, Ohio.
+Antonuccio is a Grammy-voting member of NARAS (National Academy of Recording Arts and Sciences), an ASCAP-affiliated songwriter (winning a new songwriters award in 2001), and is a member of the Education Committee and is a member of the Audio Engineering Society.

-Josh helped to co-found the Immersive Media Initiative (IMI) in the Scripps College of Communication, made possible through a near-million dollar innovation grant from Ohio University.
-He has overseen the development of the audio production resources in the Game Research and Immersive Design lab and has worked on ambisonic sound production and mixing for projects across numerous disciplines including film, music, health care, paleontology, journalism, and psychology.
+He's helped co-found the Immersive Media Initiative (IMI) in the Scripps College of Communication, made possible through a near-million dollar innovation grant from Ohio University.
+Antonuccio has previously oversaw the development of the audio production resources in the Game Research and Immersive Design lab and has worked on ambisonic sound production and mixing for projects across numerous disciplines including film, music, health care, paleontology, journalism, and psychology.